xyuan/daos/doc/admin/installation.md

 Upon successful completion of the format, the storage engine is started, and pools can be created using the daos admin tool (see next section).

-!!! note
-    Please make sure that the uio_pci_generic module is loaded.

 For more advanced configurations involving SCM, SSD or a real fabric, please refer to the next section.